OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/06-oled-displaying-images.md

 # Drawing on the OLED Screen

-// this tutorial will show how to draw lines on the oled display using user input to
+// this tutorial will show how to draw lines on the oled display using text-based user input

 ## The OLED Screen & Images